 Assessing Special Issue proposals

 Before proceeding with the launch of a Special Issue, we seek feedback from our Editorial Board Members on the appropriateness of the proposal in terms of its scope and timeliness, its likely contribution to the journal and field, and the suitability of the Guest Editor team.
-With the advice of our Editorial Board, our internal staff then decide whether to proceed.
+With the advice of our Editorial Board, Hindawi’s Content Development Team then decide whether to proceed.

 Assessing the scope

 A Special Issue proposal takes the form of a Call for Papers.
 If the proposal is approved, the Call for Papers will help researchers to find the Special Issue and submit their manuscripts.

 The most important thing is to assess whether the topic of the proposal is within the scope of the journal it is submitted to.
 The aims and scope of the journal can be found under the ‘About this Journal’ section of the journal’s website.

 The scope of a Special Issue should be broad enough to attract a reasonable number of submissions but narrow enough to provide a cohesive collection of articles.
 The Special Issue should cover a small part of the scope of the journal, but not all of it.